Real Estate in Hungary

 When we asked expats what advice they would give a foreigner before buying a property in Hungary, they said:

 "1.
 It is important to research the local market and understand the current trends in the area before making a purchase.
 2. It is important to understand the legal requirements for purchasing property in Hungary, including any taxes or fees that may be applicable.
 3. It is important to have a clear understanding of the terms of the contract before signing it.
 4. It is important to have a clear understanding of the rights and obligations of both the buyer and the seller.
 5. It is important to have a clear understanding of the local laws and regulations regarding property ownership.
 6. It is important to have a clear understanding of the local customs and culture when purchasing property in Hungary.
 7. It is important to have a clear understanding of the financing options available for purchasing property in Hungary.
 8. It is important to have a clear understanding of the insurance requirements for purchasing property in Hungary.
 9. It is important to have a clear understanding of the maintenance and upkeep requirements for the property.
-10. It is important to have a clear understanding of the potential risks associated with purchasing property in Hungary," said one person in Hungary.
+10. It is important to have a clear understanding of the potential risks associated with purchasing property in Hungary," explained one foreigner living in Hungary.

 Are foreigners allowed to own property in Hungary?